Title

 Abstract

-In this paper, we examine the impact of inventory risk allocation on the sales effort decisions when a firm sells products directly to consumers through independent agents.
-Building upon a game-theoretic model of a seasonal product whose demand is uncertain, we compare the optimal sales effort, sales volume and firm profitability under a push versus pull system.
-Subsequently, we test the key theoretical predictions using a novel dataset to understand and validate the key drivers of the firm's and agent's decision making process.
-In contrast to the extant literature, we show that a push system can lead to higher firm performance when demand is driven primarily through sales effort even when it transfers significant inventory risk to the agents.
-This is because when the agents' sales ability is high, they are able to better manage the inventory risk imposed by a push system through their sales effort choices.
-We also find that the optimal sales compensation that offers agents additional incentives for meeting certain sales thresholds exhibit counter-intuitive and non-monotonic behavior.
-Importantly, offering incentives that are tailored to match the characteristics of push and pull systems can enable firms to both motivate effort and improve profitability.
-The empirical analysis, which uses multi-year cookie sales data from a large local council of the Girl Scout organization, first estimates the sales ability of girl scouts and then validates the key theoretical predictions regarding the relationship between an agent's sales ability and a firm's ordering policy requirements.
-We find that the push system widens the individual sales performance gap by approximately 58 boxes between two girl scouts who are separated by one standard deviation (183 boxes) of sales ability, which is a 62% increase from the pull system.
-The detailed individual-level data that also captures the different sales activities of individual girl scouts enables us to unravel the drivers behind our empirical findings.
+In this paper, we study the impact of inventory risk allocation on the sales effort decisions of independent agents in a direct selling network.
+We start by building a model of a seasonal product whose demand is uncertain, and compare the optimal sales effort, sales volume and firm profitability under two types of inventory systems: an “Order-Taking” system in which agents have the flexibility to place orders after demand uncertainty is realized vs. a “Direct-Sales” system where they are required to precommit to orders prior to demand being known.
+Subsequently, we test the key theoretical predictions using a novel dataset to understand the key drivers of the firm's and agent's decision-making process.
+In contrast to the extant literature, we show that systems that impose inventory risk on agents can sometimes induce more effort, and help generate greater sales and firm profits.
+This is because when the agents' sales ability is high, they are able to better manage the inventory risk through their sales effort choices.
+Our empirical analysis, which uses multi-year cookie sales data from a large local council of the Girl Scout organization, first estimates the sales ability of girl scouts and then validates the key theoretical predictions regarding the relationship between an agent's sales ability and a firm's inventory policy.
+We find that a direct-sales system widens the individual sales performance gap between two Girl Scouts who are separated by one standard deviation (183 boxes) of sales ability by approximately 58 boxes, a 62% increase compared with the order-taking system.
+Additionally, activities that pose higher inventory risk have the effect of widening this performance gap.
+Finally, we find that the optimal incentive mechanism should not only reward performance but also motivate ongoing participation.
 These findings have important implications for direct selling firms that offer unique products through non-traditional distribution channels.

 Document Type